Helping people to deal with relationship problems or marriage trouble is what I do for a living.

 Whenever you think people are withholding from you - praise, appreciation, assistance, loving care, and so on - give it to them.
 You don't have it?
 Act as if you have it and it will come.
 Then, soon after you start giving, you will start receiving.
 You cannot receive what you don't give.

-It is unrealistic to expect all of your needs to be met in your relationship or marriage.
+It's unrealistic to expect all of your needs to be met in your relationship or marriage.
 Being overly dependent on each other often leads to relationship or marriage problems too.
-Please note: if you feel that your needs are not being met this is a warning sign - not a ‘green light’ for infidelity!
+Please note: if you feel that your needs aren't being met this is a warning sign - not a 'green light' for infidelity!

 I know it may sound harsh and you may feel angry with me for saying this, but I do hope that you will try to stick with me because...

-…by looking at your perception of the problems and your reactions, rather than blaming your partner, you are more likely to make the right decisions about how to overcome the difficulties.
+... by looking at your perception of the problems and your reactions, rather than blaming your partner, you're more likely to make the right decisions about how to overcome the difficulties.